Andrea-Vannini/DjangoREST/README.md

 # Django REST framework

-A small introductory project for [Django REST framework](https://www.django-rest-framework.org/), a powerful and flexible toolkit for building Web APIs.
+A small introductory, ready to use, project for [Django REST framework](https://www.django-rest-framework.org/), a powerful and flexible toolkit for building Web APIs.

-*Server not included in this project (for obvious reasons)*
+*Database not included in this project (for obvious reasons)*

 # What is an API?